-- I) Responsible for all fiscal activities of the club, including but not limited to maintenance of insurance documents, collection of dues, monies for the sale of rulebooks, and the payment of debts incurred by the club. - II) Shall provide guarterly and annual financial reports to the Board, the Senate and Players in accordance with state statutes.

-- III) Shall interface with the state and federal tax bureaus. - IV) May appoint assistants to aid in his/her duties to include but not limited to an aide to collect dues at event check-in. - V) Responsible for ensuring that the treasurer duties are fulfilled at events in his/her absence. - VI) Shall deposit all monies collected at an event into the Darkon bank account prior to the next event. - VII) Shall at all times avoid the commingling of Darkon funds with other accounts. - VIII) Shall maintain all items and monies related to the Treasurer position in a secure fashion, and shall minimize the amount of time that those are in a vehicle (time spent at events excepted). - IX) Shall use cash payments only in the event of a bona fide emergency.
+- IX) Shall promptly communicate in writing to the Board and Technology Administrator about any technical difficulties, and shall work diligently to resolve any issues. - X) Responsible for training the Secretary-Elect in the performance of the above duties.
+Must report to the Senate and the Board (incoming & outgoing) if the Secretary-Elect has not received training by the beginning of their term, along with the cause. - D) Treasurer - Responsible for all fiscal activities of the club, including but not limited to maintenance of insurance documents, collection of dues, monies for the sale of rulebooks, and the payment of debts incurred by the club. - II) Shall provide quarterly and annual financial reports to the Board, the Senate and Players in accordance with state statutes. - III) Shall interface with the state and federal tax bureaus. - IV) May appoint assistants to aid in their duties to include but not limited to an aide to collect dues at event check-in. - V) Responsible for ensuring that the treasurer duties are fulfilled at events in their absence. - VI) Shall deposit all monies collected at an event into the Darkon bank account prior to the next event. - VII) Shall at all times avoid the commingling of Darkon funds with other accounts. - VIII) Shall maintain all items and monies related to the Treasurer position in a secure fashion, and shall minimize the amount of time that those are in a vehicle (time spent at events excepted). - IX) Shall use cash payments only in the event of a bona fide emergency.
 When this occurs, the treasurer shall inform the board in writing prior to the next event. - X) Shall use a lockable cash box and locked late check-in box for the collection of dues and other monies at events.
-Cash box shall be locked when not in use. - XI) Upon receiving documentation of receipts, shall promptly reimburse individuals whose expenditures have been authorized by the Board. - XII) Shall keep Treasury records in an organized and detailed fashion so that each subsequent Treasurer can easily verify and audit the previous year's event revenue and expenditures. - XIII) Is responsible for the filing of all required Federal and State tax paperwork.
+Cash box shall be locked when not in use. - XI) Upon receiving documentation of receipts, shall promptly reimburse individuals whose expenditures have been authorized by the Board. - XII) Shall keep Treasury records in an organized and detailed fashion so that each subsequent Treasurer can easily verify and audit the previous year's event revenue and expenditures. - XIII) Is responsible for the filing of all required Federal and State tax paperwork. - E) Magistrate - I) Shall Chair the Senate, set the Senate agenda and ensure event check-in is run smoothly. - II) Has sole power to interpret the game rules in the event a clarification is requested.
+Such interpretations shall remain in effect until July 1st of the next year or until the Senate votes to include or deny the interpretation in the Rules of Play, whichever is sooner.
+Should a conflict arise between Senate rulings and the Magistrate's rules interpretations, the Senate ruling shall supersede. - III) Clarifications made by the Magistrate must be published and made public.
+Clarifications approved by the Senate shall be added to the Rules of Play immediately upon passage and openly published. - IV) Magistrate shall present the names of candidates and petitioners for Knight of the Realm to the Senate and document all comments.
+Comments will be presented to the Noble Council by the Vice President.